Dhruv-158/smart-env-detector/docs/README.md

 ### Branding

 Update the following:
-- Replace `yourusername` with your actual GitHub username

 - Update social links in the footer
 - Add your own favicon to `assets/favicon.ico`
 - Customize colors in CSS variables (`:root` section)